At a glance

 Section II of the Article 29 Working Party Guidelines on personal data breach notification gives more details of when a controller can be considered to have ‘become aware’ of a breach.

-When reporting a breach, the GDPR says you must provide:
+When reporting a breach, the UK GDPR says you must provide:

 - a description of the nature of the personal data breach including, where possible: